nipunjaswal/networkforensics/Ch1/README.md

-# 	Chapter:10 - Automated Evidence Aggregation and Analysis
+# 	Chapter:1 - Introduction to Network Forensics
 ##	Required Softwares & OS:

 - A Laptop/Desktop with an i5/i7 processor with 8GB RAM at least and around 100 GB free space